create3000/x_ite/docs/_posts/components/Navigation/NavigationInfo.md

 NavigationInfo describes the user's viewing model, user navigation-interaction modalities, and also dimensional characteristics of the user's (typically invisible) avatar.

-The NavigationInfo node belongs to the **Navigation** component and its default container field is *children.* It is available from X3D version 2.0 or later.
+The NavigationInfo node belongs to the **Navigation** component and its default container field is *children.* It is available from X3D version 2.0 or higher.

 ## Hierarchy